 When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point.

 REFEREES

-Performing Ethos is a refereed journal.
+Journal of Popular Music Education is a refereed journal.
 Strict anonymity is accorded to both authors and referees.